 Will you get Statutory Maternity Pay from your employer or can you claim Maternity Allowance?
-And how much will you be entitled to?
-Here’s what you need to know
+And how much will you get?
+Here’s what you need to know.

 If you’re pregnant and working, you’re entitled to maternity pay while you’re on maternity leave.
-Most employees, freelancers, agency workers, casual and zero hours workers can get some maternity pay (Gov.uk, 2019; Maternity Action, 2019).
+Most employees, freelancers, agency workers, casual and zero hours workers can get some maternity pay (Gov.uk, no date a; Maternity Action, 2022a).

 How much pay you’ll get and the conditions attached to it can be confusing.
 Finding out the details though can help you plan your leave and decide if/when you will head back to work.